 From what I remember about middle school, it could have been the sequel to Lord of the Flies.
 Except I vaguely remember some adults being in the building.

-Basically, I spent 90% of my time thinking about where to sit in the cafeteria, and whether it meant something that Kenny closed his locker and walked away as soon as I got to mine, and whether I had enough hair spray in my bangs.
+Basically, I spent 90% of my time thinking about where to sit in the cafeteria, and whether it meant something that Matt closed his locker and walked away as soon as I got to mine, and whether I had enough hair spray in my bangs.
 I guess I spent the other 10% thinking about academics, but frankly, that part is a little fuzzy.

 Is it any wonder that these people, who were very recently children who definitely had monsters in their closets and needed timeouts, struggle to meet their teachers’ expectations in middle school?